Cheese tasting

 History & Glossary

-GREECE has an ancient history of animal husbandry and cheese making.
-The country is comprised of over 2,000 islands and a mountainous mainland where itinerant shepherds have roamed with their flocks, moving from the fertile valleys in winter to the cooler mountain highlands in summer, from prehistoric times to the present.
+Greece has an ancient tradition of animal husbandry and cheese making.
+The country consists of more than 2,000 islands and a largely mountainous mainland, where itinerant shepherds have moved with their flocks since prehistoric times—traveling from fertile lowland valleys during the winter to cooler mountain highlands in the summer.

 Image Gallery Cheese tasting